 Some of these issues, particularly space

-The arguments and points of view discussed are brought to a conclusion in the last document:
+The arguments and points of view discussed in the documents above are brought to a conclusion in the last document:

 Landscape, Reflections & Conclusions